| |

 Table of Contents

-more complete and viewable format (including all Figures) in our Tutorial PDF.
+NOTE: you can find this and other lessons in amore complete and viewable format (including all Figures) in our Tutorial PDF.

 Lesson 9.
 How to Specify the Sort Order and Control Breaks